press & podcasts

 build a vibrant culture ep.
 208: Crafting Messages that Move People

-In this episode, Nicole Greer and I dig into why communication is so much more than just exchanging information — it's a powerful tool for building culture and trust across teams.
-I share some personal stories and practical tips that have helped me create stronger alignment at work, especially during times of change.
-This conversation is all about helping you communicate with more clarity and impact
+In this episode, Nicole Greer and Alejandra dig into why communication is so much more than just exchanging information — it's a powerful tool for building culture and trust across teams.
+Alejandra shares personal stories and practical tips that have helped her create stronger alignment at work, especially during times of change.
+This conversation is all about helping listeners communicate with more clarity and impact.

 • A woman with long dark hair smiling, wearing a black top, with a white background.
 Text on the image reads, "How to Preserve Culture with Alejandra Ramirez Wells."